w3c/rqtf/Notes_for_a_future_GAUR.md

 Players with physical disabilities or reduced dexterity may be unable to achieve the neccesary precision with the default input method.
 Consider enabling alternative input mechanisms such as switch access, eye gaze, etc. Also consider whether this can be converted to a different type of challenge such as a timing challenge (if gameplay can be paused then a reticule could sweep across the target and the user needs to provide an input timed with the optimum/desired result)

 ### Reactions
 Players with physical disabilities or reduced dexterity may be unable to achieve the neccesary speed with the default input method.
 Consider enabling alternative input mechanisms such as switch access, eye gaze, etc. Also consider whether extending the timing window would break the challenge (challenge is ability vs obstacle so the difficulty of a particular timing window is subjective to the user, not objective to the game).
-Graduated difficulty can also help individual players to find the 'biting point' for their optimum level of challenge.   <- is 'biting point' a universally understood phrase?
+Graduated difficulty can also help individual players to find the threshold for their optimum level of challenge.

 ### Differentiation
 Players with neurodiversity or cognitive impairments may struggle with differention challenges but inaccessibility from this type of challenge usually stems from the presentation method used.
 Red team vs blue team fails people with Colour Vision Deficiency, different audio cues fails people with hearing loss etc. By using multimodal communication (visual and audible and tactile) more players can be accommodated.

 ### Interpretation
+This is similar to differentiation except that it requires an understanding of the signal received through a communication mode.
+This could be:
+- finding particular objects such as playing cards in a visually cluttered image, or
+- recognising a particular voice against background sound, Interpretation challenges can not normally be translated into another modality without removing or replacing the core challenge.
+Identifying the location of the playing cards through sound removes the intentional friction and breaks the challenge.
+A developer could add audio clutter sound objects and attenuate the volumes of each sound object relative to the position of a crosshairs to turn a 'visual search' into an 'audio search' but this constitutes a new challenge as the levels of audio attenuation need to be rebalanced along psychoaccoustic thresholds rather than psychovisual ones.

 ### Spatial awareness

 ### Memory
 Players with memory loss will find challenges that are reliant on memory inaccessible.
-Consider whether memory is truly an integral part of the challenge (Kim's game, pexeso) or a contributing factor (remembering a sequence to defeat a boss.
+Consider whether memory is truly an integral part of the challenge (Kim's game, pexeso) or a contributing factor (remembering a sequence to defeat a boss).
 If it is a contributing factor then it may be possible to create a record of the information that a player can refer to without fatally diminishing challenge.

 ### Strategy